-Elder Rasband emphasized that mission calls are done by revelation and to use our time wisely in the service of the Savior.
+Elder Rasband emphasized that mission calls are done by revelation and therefore important to use our time wisely in God's service.
 He recounted how as a young elder he was certain he would go to Germany as had his father, grandfather and uncle.
 He was upset that he was called to the Eastern States Mission in New York.
 However, he wanted to change his attitude and randomly opened the scriptures to Doctrine & Covenants 100:2.
-The scripture talked about listening to counsel, that there we many people in the regions about the eastern land, to come unto this place for the salvation of souls and to lift up his voice He was comforted that New York was where he should serve.
+The scripture talked about listening to counsel, that there were many people in the regions about the eastern land, to come unto this place for the salvation of souls and to lift up his voice.
+He was comforted that New York was where he should serve.

 Elder Rasband encouraged the missionaries to ask Heavenly Father “Why I am here?”
 “What do you want me to learn?”
 What can I learn from my missionary companion?
-How can I develop Christ-like attributes of love, patience, overcoming lack of judgement or to develop a lack of contention?
-Elder Rasband suggested the missionaries read references in the scriptures related to Jesus Christ.
+How can I develop Christ-like attributes of love, patience, overcoming lack of judgement or to NOT be the source of contention?
+Elder Rasband suggested that the missionaries read references in the scriptures related to Jesus Christ.
 There are 57 topics listed in the Topical Guide about Jesus Christ.
-The more you love Him, the more obedient you will become and you have a greater desire to serve Him.
+The more you love Him, the more obedient you will become and you will have a greater desire to serve Him.
 It was wise counsel for all of us

 About 40% of our missionaries missed Elder Rasband’s visit.
 President Heid determined that his message and encouragement was of such importance that he called for a special conference this Tuesday for all the “Bush” Zones to gather in Kpong.
 There he and the mission leadership will share and teach what they learned from Elder Rasband and the other leaders last week.
 (There was also a two-day Mission Presidents’ Seminar with Elder Rasband here in Accra following the missionary meeting we attended.
 There are about 14 missions in the West Africa Area, so their presidents and wives had addditional instruction.)
 All of the Senior missionary couples are invited to attend in Kpong, so we will be on the road very early Tuesday morning.
 It will be so good to mingle with the missionaries that we don’t get to see as often as those serving in Accra.